1967 anti-Chinese riots in Burma: Burma's response

 The Burmese government appealed for calm.
 China's demands were rejected.
 The movements of Chinese embassy staff and Chinese in Rangoon were restricted.
 The activities of Chinese entities such as the Burma-China Friendship Association, the All Burma Peace Committee, and the People's Democratic Youth League were also restricted.

 The Burmese ambassador to China was recalled.
 China's economic assistance program in Burma and its trade agreements with Burma were cancelled.
 After 31 October 1967, payments for the living expenses of Chinese technicians in Burma were ceased.
 Correspondents of the Xin hua News Agency were deported and their office closed.
 Communists in Burma were arrested.

 Burmese nationalism and Ne Win's popularity increased.

 Causes

 In 1971, Zhou Enlai said that in 1968, the Chinese Ministry of Foreign Affairs had been controlled by radical communist elements.
 The result was export of the Cultural Revolution through Chinese embassies and distribution of propaganda material to Overseas Chinese.
 Thus the riots were not instigated by local Chinese families.
-China may have incorrectly thought that Burma would adopt communism or at least support Chinese foreign policy.
+China may have incorrectly thought that Burma would adopt Marxism-Leninism or at least support Chinese foreign policy.

 Factors in Burma that contributed to the riots included a weak economy, the 1967 crisis of rice production; unsettled domestic politics and a xenophobic atmosphere.
 The process of nationalisation had caused price rises, scarcity of goods and the growth of a black market all contributing to discontent.